Bartekkur1/OnlyMemes/README.md

 2. ~~Figure out where to store memes (best case scenario without breaking the law) edit: probably S3 or try to store them on a free discord server~~ Discord FTW
 3. ~~Figure out how to filter sensible content (I don't want it to be a Pope memes hosting)~~ Achieved by memes approval by admin process
 4. ~~Steal~~ Create a design - Im going with default react material ui
-5. ~~Figure out where to store users considering our lovely RODO~~ Storing users in my database completely anonymously so that I dont break GDPR
+5. ~~Figure out where to store users considering our lovely RODO~~ Storing users in my database completely anonymously so that I dont break GDPR (hopefully)

 ## Architecture